HealthSamurai/documentation/security-and-access-control-1/auth/smart-app/smart-on-fhir-app-launch.md

 ## Generate Launch URI for EHR Launch Sequence

-Aidbox provides the [RPC API](../../../api-1/rpc-api.md) method `aidbox.smart/get-launch-uri` to generate launch URI.
+To generate SMART App launch URI use [RPC API](../../../api-1/rpc-api.md) method `aidbox.smart/get-launch-uri`.
 The method accepts the following arguments:

 * `user`: id of the `User` resource
 * `iss`: Aidbox base URL
 * `client`: id of the `Client` resource
-* `ctx`: additional launch context
+* `ctx`: additional launch contextо
   * `patient`: id of `Patient` resource
   * `encounter`: id of `Encounter` resource

-This RPC method generates SMART launch URL.
+  * `fhirContext`: array of objects referring to any resource type other than `Patient` or `Encounter` (see [more details](https://build.fhir.org/ig/HL7/smart-app-launch/scopes-and-launch-context.html#fhir-context))

 ## Standalone Launch